Hugh Cayley: Late life

-After leaving politics, Cayley resumed his career as a lawyer.
-He was later appointed as Judge of County Court in Vancouver, British Columbia spending almost 20 years in that position.
-The town of Cayley, Alberta is named in his honor.
-He died on April 13, 1934 in Vancouver, British Columbia.
+After leaving politics, the mid-1890s saw Cayley resume his career as a lawyer, taking him to British Columbia where he practiced in Golden, Vernon, Grand Forks and Revelstoke, before arriving in Vancouver, British Columbia in 1905.
+In mid-1917 he was appointed as Judge of County Court, spending just over 15 years in that position, retiring in early 1933.
+The town of Cayley, Alberta is named in his honour.
+He died on April 13, 1934.